jgrh/lerret/README.md

 Each directory immediately beneath each album directory is processed as an image.
 A list of images is added to each album map under the key `images`.

-An image is represented by a map containing a key `id` with the image directory's name as its value, a key `filename` with the image filename as its value, a key `exif` containing a map of the image's exif tags, and any other properties from the YAML file `image.yaml`.
+An image is represented by a map containing a key `id` with the image directory's name as its value, a key `filename` with the image filename as its value, a key `exif` containing a map of the image's exif tags (if it has any), and any other properties from the YAML file `image.yaml`.

 At present, images must be in JPEG format and named `image.jpg`.
 The site, album and image YAML files are all optional.